If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

 An image contains the code used to create a deployment.
 Then, a deployment can be created from an image, which should then create a replica set (which is the number of pods that should be created), and then the pods should be created.

 Replicas is the number of pods that should be created for the deployment.

-If the --as-deployment-config flag is used, the application will be created as a deployment config.
-In this scenario, a replication controller will be used to create the pods.
+When deploying an application as a deployment config (not a deployment), a replication controller will be used to create the pods.

 The oc get deploymentconfigs command can be used to view the applications that have been deployed using the --as-deployment-config flag.

 ~]$ oc get deploymentconfigs NAME REVISION DESIRED CURRENT TRIGGERED BY my-app 1 1 1 config,image(my-app:latest)

 The oc get replicationcontrollers (or oc get rc) command can be used to list the replication controllers.
 In this example, the deployment config has 1 replica which means that 1 pod should be created for the deployment.

 The -A or --all-namespaces flag can be used to list the replication controllers in every namespace.